The Great Gift of Life

 To dare is to lose one´s footing momentarily.
 To not dare is to lose oneself.
 (Soren Kierkegaard)

 George Mallory is famously said to have replied to the NY Times question “why do you want to climb Mt.
-Everest?” with the response: “because it is there”.
+Everest?” with the response:

-“… the struggle is the struggle of life itself upward and forever upward…”
+• “… the struggle is the struggle of life itself upward and forever upward…”

-“To struggle and to understand — never this last without the other; such is the law.”
+• “to struggle and to understand — never this last without the other; such is the law.”

 kōan (pronounced /ˈkoʊ.ɑːn/) is a story, dialogue, question, or statement, the meaning of which cannot be understood by rational thinking but can be accessed through insight born of personal experience.

-This blog documents my personal exploration using the high peaks for that purpose, and includes a list of my Rules, Laws & Maxims, a series of essays (see overview) for safe success atop the high peaks, and a set of adventure stories that I managed to write down before losing the details to the Ages (see my trip reports).
+PeakMind is my forum for a personal exploration of the great gift of life using the high peaks as my laboratory.
+Herein I have included a list of my Rules, Laws & Maxims, a series of experienced-based essays for safe success atop the high peaks, and a set of personal adventure stories that I managed to write down (see my trip reports).
 Please feel free to read whatever interests you; and, please do comment as you think appropriate.

 I’ll see you on top.

-Joe Lavelle
+Joe

 One Response to “The Great Gift of Life”